gruppe-adler/grad-replay/README.md

 # grad_replay
-arma3 in-game mission replay script (working but wip)
+ARMA3 mission replay script (working but wip)

-records player and AI movement and replays at end of mission
+* Records player and AI movement and replays at end of mission.

-## required mods
+* Meant for PvP but pimped to support AI as well
+* Mission duration should be matched to replay precision (see below) - the longer the mission, the less precision is recommended.
+Better precision (smaller values) results in longer loading times.

+### Required Mods
 CBA

 # How to install